Semicolonstartingtexts/conversationhubstandards/standards.md

 Communication System Commands

-Send a message to…, Replay the last message…, Reply with…
+Send a message to…, Replay the last message…, Reply with…, Set … messaging confirmation to/as…

 Sets System Commands